Ciao and welcome to my post on spending 3 days in Venice.

 A private gondola ride in Venice costs:

-Both costs mentioned are for a maximum of 5 people.
+Both costs mentioned above are for a maximum of 5 people.

-If you are eager to ride this archaic mode transport, you can join this Venice Grand Canal Gondola Ride to save money by sharing your gondola ride!
+If you are eager to ride this archaic mode transport, I suggest that you join this Venice Grand Canal Gondola Ride to save money by sharing your gondola ride with others!

-Now that you know all the possible ways you can get around Venice, thanks to its canals and the gondolas, let’s talk about which sights you should actually include (without fail) in your 3 days in Venice itinerary.
+Now that you know all the possible ways to get around Venice, thanks to its canals and the gondolas, let’s talk about food and some of the places to eat while in Venice.

 3 days in Venice Itinerary